 What do I need to bring?

 There’s very little you’ll need to bring with you, except your sweet newborn!
-I have a variety of props, along with an ever-growing collection of hats, tiebacks, and different blankets and wraps.
+I have a variety of props, along with an ever-growing collection of hats, headbands, and different blankets and swaddles.
 I suggest that you dress in light clothing or layers as the studio is quite warm for baby’s comfort.
 You’ll have plenty of time during the session to change into a different outfit if you’d like!
-We’ll talk about wardrobe ideas during your consultation and you’ll also receive a Session Guide that is more specific regarding what to bring.
+We’ll talk about all of these details during your consultation.

 Will family photos be taken during the session?

 Of course!
 While your newborn is the main focus of the session, I enjoy capturing the love and emotion between siblings, parents, and babies.
-If you’re bringing any older siblings with you, I’ll likely take family and sibling photos first (as long as baby is cooperating!) as sessions are quite long and a child’s attention span and patience may not last through the appointment.
-I would suggest that dad (or another adult) either take older siblings home or to a nearby park after their portion of the session is over.
+If you’re bringing any older siblings with you, I’ll likely take family and sibling photos first (as long as baby is cooperating!) since newborn sessions are quite long and a child’s attention span and patience may not last through the entire session.
+We want to make sure to capture everyone while they’re at their best!